ThinkLoveShare/sources/content/hacking/rce_on_spip_and_root_me.en.md

 1. Run Sulfateuse, (a bit like a custom burp intruder)
 1. Triage all the results !

 One more side note!
 I used a previous project [Wordpress Subpath Auditor](https://thinkloveshare.com/en/hacking/wordpress_subpath_auditor/) to get more insights on Spip and check if some quick-wins were already reachable.
-I found an eval with partially controlled input, but the sanitization in place (alphanum regex whitelisting) was too restrictive.
+I found an eval (powerful primitive for code execution) with partially controlled input, but the sanitization in place (alphanum regex whitelisting) was too restrictive.
 More on that later!

-I still noticed one huge lack for this tool: As it patches the php code in order to analyze it, dynamically generated files are not instrumented as they are only present after the tool is started.
+I still noticed one huge limitation for WoSuAu: As it patches the php code in order to analyze it, dynamically generated files are not instrumented as they are only present after the tool is started.
 This definitely induces false negatives.
 Instrumenting php itself would have been more efficient...
 One day maybe?

 # Triage the findings